darksys0x/Notes-App/README.md

 # Notes-App

-### Notes-App developed by NodeJs It functions as a service for making short text notes, remove and list your dealy Notes thruoh commendLine termnel or powerShell
+### Notes-App that were developed by NodeJs, which has function as handle and preform to create a short text notes, remove notes and list a dealy Notes through the commandLine terminal or powerShell commands too.

 <p align="center">